-- 4.1.4 We encourage Personnel, partners, suppliers and others to speak-up when they suspect Financial Crime. - 4.1.5 We provide support to all who report cases of Financial Crime, including Whistleblowers. - 4.1.6 We provide leadership and clear roles and responsibilities with regards to promoting and enforcing a culture of Zero Tolerance towards Financial Crime, including investigation as appropriate and the application of consequences if allegations are proven.
+- 4.1.6 We provide support to all who report cases of Financial Crime, including Whistleblowers. - 4.1.7 We provide leadership and clear roles and responsibilities with regards to promoting and enforcing a culture of Zero Tolerance towards Financial Crime, including investigation as appropriate and the application of consequences if allegations are proven. - 4.1.8 We acknowledge Financial Crime and in particular Corruption is a criminal offence and that many countries also have laws that look beyond their own borders to prohibit Bribery abroad.